speakforme/infrastructure/README.md

 # infrastructure

 Infrastructure Components for Speakforme campaign.
-This includes:

-1. AWS Configuration, managed via terraform
-2. Ansible Configuration

 Writing our Infrastructure as Code allows us to make easier changes, rollback if needed, and most importantly - allow everyone to contribute to the infrastructure.